word speaks into darkness

 Einstein and Bohr will one day climb

-of quarks and Higgses’ (and who knows who else’s) bosons,
+and Higgses’ and who knows who else’s bosons,

 the lovely Lego bricks of life.
 It's all good,

-is love, for that’s what God is made of,
+is love, which is what the maker's mostly made of,

-but it is troubled and will one day die.
+but it is troubled and will always die:

 natures that cannot be reconciled